-Preview: If you are overwhelmed with toys, looking for toy organization ideas, or making room for Christmas gifts, use this simple plan for toy clean out!
+Preview: Toy clean out!
+If you are overwhelmed with toys, looking for toy organization ideas, planning to purge toys, or making room for Christmas/birthday gifts, use this simple plan for toy clean out!

 Quick- what color is your floor?

 Can you see it?
 Or is it covered in toys?
 Like mine.

 Parenting should come with a warning that your home will be covered in toys for at least the next 10 years or so.
 The more kids you have, the more toys you have and the longer it will be until you can see your floor again.

 Trust me, I know.
 I have three kids under 5 years old.
 There are a lot of toys here.
 And not a lot of “cleaning up”.

 I spend a lot of time trying to figure out what to do with toys.
 This is because when my husband and I bought this house, they told us we would likely never have children.
 Well, we sure showed them.
 Now all five of us live in a house that we intended to fit only two of us.
 It’s a bit crowded and I am constantly moving things around to “fit” everything.
 Especially toys.